aws/amazon-chime-sdk-ios/README.md

 #### Use case 19.
 Add an observer to receive the meeting metrics.

-See `ObservableMetric` for more available metrics, to monitor audio, video and content share quality.
+See `ObservableMetric` for more available metrics and to monitor audio, video, and content share quality.

 ```swift
 class MyMetricsObserver: MetricsObserver {